DetroitWhiskey136/ying-yang-ts/docs/src/docs/classes/util_util.util.md

 **Returns:** *boolean*

-Whether it is a promise or not.
+If the value was a promise.